iotaledger/susee-streams-poc/README.md

 #### Initialization

-The *Sensor* initialization is the initial handshake between *management-console* and *Sensor*.
+The *Sensor* initialization is the initial handshake between *Management Console* and *Sensor*.
 It will be done before a *Sensor* is installed in an *End Customers* facility.